 7. Urge to pee:

-Having the urge to pee is a normal pregnancy symptom that you may get as soon as you have missed your period.
-You may frequently have the urge to pee especially during the night.
-After you conceive, many hormonal changes occur and there is an extra production of blood, which causes frequent urination during pregnancy.
+An increased urge to pee is a typical pregnancy symptom that you may experience soon after you have missed your period.
+The urge to urinate may be more during the night.
+This is due to excess production of the blood, owing to the many hormonal changes that occur after conception.
 The kidneys work to filter more blood filling up the bladder, causing you to pee frequently.

 8. Food aversions:

-You may not feel like having your favorite foods, and their smell or taste might make you nauseous.
+You may start disliking the foods you once loved and even become averse to them, so much so that their smell or taste might make you nauseous.
 About 85% of pregnant women experience food aversions during their first trimester.
-Most of them come back to their normal appetite by their second or third trimesters, but for some, food aversions may last through the entire pregnancy.
+Most of them get their normal or previous appetite back by their second or third trimesters, but for some, food aversions may last through the entire pregnancy.

 Dizziness and lightheadedness are also early symptoms of pregnancy, caused by low blood pressure.
-In your first trimester, it is normal to experience dizziness as the blood vessels dilate, reducing the blood pressure.
+Dizziness is normal during the first trimester as the blood vessels dilate and reduce the blood pressure.
 The blood pressure gets back to normal during the second trimester.

 10. Mood swings:

 Mood swings are also due to hormonal changes.
-The variations in the hormone levels affect neurotransmitters of the brain, which cause enhanced emotions, from spells of weeping to sudden anger outbursts.
-Trying to relax, getting some rest, or talking to someone or your partner, would help people around you understand your situation.
+The variations in the hormone levels affect the neurotransmitters of the brain, which cause enhanced emotions, from spells of weeping to sudden anger outbursts.
+Trying to relax, getting some rest, or talking to your partner or a friend would be helpful (5).

 12. Headaches and backaches:

 Low blood sugar levels cause headaches as the brain cells try to cope up with the lower levels of sugar supply.
-If you have frequent headaches, then it could mean that female sex hormones like estrogen and progesterone are working to prepare the womb for the baby (5).
+If you have frequent headaches, then it could mean that the female sex hormones like estrogen and progesterone are working to prepare the womb for the baby (7).

-It is not a common symptom but affects some women in their early pregnancy.
-Some women may produce excessive saliva before they conceive.
-This condition during pregnancy is known as ptyalism gravidarum.
+It is not a common symptom, but it affects some women in their early pregnancy.
+Some women may produce excessive saliva before they conceive, a pregnancy-related condition known as ptyalism gravidarum.

 The excess saliva production is related to heartburn and morning sickness.
-Women suffering from nausea do not feel like swallowing, thus building up extra liquid in the mouth.
-Also, if you are suffering from heartburn, you may have excess acids and hence the production of saliva increases to fight the heartburn.
-Saliva is usually alkaline in nature and helps to neutralize the acids in your body.
+Women suffering from nausea do not feel like swallowing, thus building up the extra liquid in the mouth.
+In the case of heartburn, production of saliva is increased to fight the heartburn caused due to excess acids.
+Saliva is usually alkaline and helps to neutralize the acids in your body (8).

 14. Metallic taste in the mouth:

-You may experience a metallic taste in your mouth along with a strong aversion to a few odors.
-Some women may have a lingering metallic taste all day long.
-Though the actual cause is unknown, a few experts say that it might be due to fluctuating hormonal levels.
-Some women may suffer from this all through the pregnancy while for some it disappears soon after the first trimester.
+You’ll have a lingering metallic taste in your mouth along with a strong aversion to a few odors.
+Though the actual cause is unknown, a few experts say that it might be due to the fluctuating hormonal levels.
+Some women may suffer from this all through the pregnancy while some have to deal with it only in the first trimester.